KendyC/kendyc.github.io/ReadMe.md

 now everything's our technology

-this world our classroom, our laboratory, and an uncertain future society means a lot more than just me
+this world our classroom, our laboratory. and an uncertain future society means a lot more than just, <b>ME</b>

 so together we build, getting stronger each time

 we collaborate, create, design and combine

-cause we are the makers, the modders, the dreamers. the hackers, creators, designers, and schemers
+cause we, are the makers, the modders, the dreamers. the hackers, creators, designers, and schemers

 we're the 'what if?'
 And 'I wonder why?' we're about thinking, tinkering and give it a try

-every problem just an opportunity to improve our lives, our world, our community
+every problem, just an opportunity to improve our lives, our world, our community

 what can we build? and what can we make? what can we fix? and what can we break?